Rats Like Cheese: Plot synopsis

-In the former episode, Dr. Schivel, (also known as Mr. Freeze) previously left Batman and Robin frozen solid.
-An ambulance takes them to the Gotham City Hospital, where doctors use the "Super Hypertherm De-icifier" chamber to slowly restore their body temperature to normal levels.
+In the previous episode, Dr. Art Schivel (also known as Mr. Freeze) left Batman and Robin frozen solid.
+An ambulance takes them to the Gotham City Hospital, where doctors use the "Super Hypotherm De-icifier Chamber Mark 7" to slowly restore their body temperature to normal levels.
 But Mr. Freeze has escaped with Princess Sandra's rare diamond, the "Giaclio Circlo".

 From his frozen lair, Mr. Freeze learns of their rescue as he watches the news.
 A henchman enters and reports the success of "Operation: Beautiful Diamond", and Mr. Freeze commands him to bring "something" into the coldest part of the lair, where Freeze can survive without his suit and his men must keep to special "hot paths" or face death from the extreme cold.
 Watching further, Freeze sees Princess Sandra and Bruce Wayne throw out the first pitch at a baseball game.
 At that game, the scheduled pitcher, ace Paul Diamante, has tried to appear.
 A Tiger Moth biplane skywrites over the stadium, "Three Strikes, you're out Batman".
 It is another message from Mr. Freeze and Dick reveals that Diamante means "diamond" in Spanish.

 Commissioner James Gordon tells Batman that three disreputable men visited Diamante earlier that day, and when his landlady entered to clean, the apartment was empty of people.
-She did find a note that read simply, "You will soon hear my demands" along with an icicle - clearly the work of Mr. Freeze.
-As the meeting continues, Freeze telephones, and informs the commissioner, Chief Miles O'Hara, and Batman and Robin of his terms: for the safe release of Paul Diamante, he demands Batman in exchange and Batman agrees to come to Mr. Freeze.
+She did find a note that read simply, "You will soon hear my terms" along with an icicle - clearly the work of Mr. Freeze.
+As the meeting continues, Freeze telephones, and informs the Commissioner, Chief Miles O'Hara, and Batman and Robin of his terms: for the safe release of Paul Diamante, he demands Batman in exchange and Batman agrees to come to Mr. Freeze.

 Batman meets a helicopter, which drops off a chloroformed Diamante.
 The henchmen jump Batman and bundle him into the copter, then fly off with him.
 When he awakens inside Mr. Freeze's lair, he discovers that Freeze has stolen his utility belt.
 He promises Batman some kind of death, but whether it will be merciless or quick depends on Batman, and on how Mr. Freeze feels "when the time comes".
-Dr. Schimmel clearly still holds Batman responsible for the accident that left him unable to withstand temperatures above 50 degrees below zero, and his ostracism from normal society.
+Dr. Schivel clearly still holds Batman responsible for the accident that left him unable to withstand temperatures above 50 degrees below zero, and his ostracism from normal society.
 For the second time, Batman attempts to subdue Mr. Freeze, and twice he fails, overcome by the subzero temperatures in the cold zone which Mr. Freeze is perfectly comfortable.